Books & Reading

 Literature Resource Center

 A comprehensive online literary site, Literature Resource Center addresses all facets of literary study in one highly searchable interface.
 Its extensive reference material includes biographical, bibliographical, critical, and contextual information on more than 120,000 authors and their works.
 Features include Scribner Writer's Series of 15-20 page signed essays on more than 1,600 authors and literary genres, as well as the full text of 200 frequently used Twayne Literary Masters books on individual World, US, or English authors, for a total of 600 full-text titles.
+Check out the full title list here.

 Books & Authors